-College student fatally shot in South Carolina after trying to enter wrong house: Police
+'Lucky to be his parents': Family mourns college student killed after trying to enter wrong house

 A 20-year-old University of South Carolina student was fatally shot Saturday when he accidentally tried to enter the wrong house on the street where he lived and was mistaken for a burglar, according to police.

 The student was identified as Nicholas Anthony Donofrio, according to the Richland County, South Carolina, Coroner's Office.
-Donofrio was from Connecticut and had just started his sophomore year last week at the university, school officials said.
+Donofrio was from Madison, Connecticut, and had just started his junior year last week at the university, his parents said in a statement.

-Donofrio was shot to death early Saturday at a home several blocks from the University of South Carolina in southeast Columbia, the state capital, according to a statement from the Columbia Police Department.
+Donofrio was shot to death early Saturday at a home several blocks from the University of South Carolina in southeast Columbia, according to a statement from the Columbia Police Department.

+"We were very proud of Nick.
+We were lucky to be his parents.
+He was the son every parent would wish for," Lou and Dina Donofrio said in a statement.
+"He was loved by his brother, grandparents, aunts, uncles, cousins and extended family.
+He had a group of friends that were like his brothers.
+He was funny, smart and compassionate and loved life.
+We will miss him immeasurably."

+The shooting remains under investigation and no charges have been filed.
+Police have not released the name of the person who shot Donofrio.

 The shooting unfolded just before 2 a.m. on the street where Donofrio lived, police said.